snehjeetc/AddressBookUsingJava/README.txt

 Address Book Program

 /-------------------------------------------------------------/
-version : UC12
+version : UC13

-        Structure of the book changed to
-        TreeMap

-        View by sorted order by
-        city/state/zip

-        Work Pending
-        Handle Exceptions
+        Added File IO Utility class to perform read and write operations to a text file.

 /------------------------------------------------------------/